Point To Point

 Consolidating freight allows shippers to make the most of higher volumes by either batching their own similar freight or coordinating with other shippers who have product headed in the same direction.
 Once these combined shipments arrive, they’re broken back down to LTL and delivered to their destination.

-What Are The Benefits of Freight Consolidation?
+What Are The Benefits of Shipment Consolidation?

 1.)
 Reduced Shipping Costs